Puri district

 Puri district is a coastal district of the Odisha state of India.
 It has one sub-division, 11 tahasils and 11 blocks and comprises 1722 revenue villages.
-Puri is the only municipality of the district.
-Konark, Nimapada, Pipili, Satyabadi and Kakatpur are the NACs in this district and Brahmagiri is a semi-urban town.
+Puri is the only Municipal Corporation of the district.
+Konark, Nimapada, Pipili and Satyabadi are the NACs while Brahmagiri and Kakatpur are semi-urban towns.

 Name

 The district is named after its capital city, Puri.
 In Sanskrit, the word "Puri" means town or city.
 The city is an important seat of Vaishnavism, and is home to the noted Jagannath Temple built by Anantavarman Chodaganga in the mid 12th century CE.

 History

 Pre-history

 Like many other parts of Odisha, the Puri district contains Pleistocene river gravels and silts.
 So far, no prehistoric stone tools have been found in this region, although they are found in similar formations (river gravels, secondary laterite pits and murrams) in the nearby districts of Dhenkanal, Mayurbhanj, Kendujhar and Sundergarh.